-2.15 The Letters Patent (see the appendix), issued under the Sovereign’s prerogative power, empower the Governor-General:
+2.15 The Letters Patent (see appendix B), issued under the Sovereign's prerogative power, empower the Governor-General:

 2.17 All Ministers must be appointed as members of the Executive Council before they are appointed as Ministers.
 The Governor-General signs a warrant of appointment for each member of the Executive Council, and separate warrants for each ministerial portfolio.
+Warranted appointments must be published in the New Zealand Gazette .
 Each member of the Executive Council must take the relevant oaths or affirmations set out in legislation.

 2.20 Following a general election, irrespective of the outcome and even when the composition of the government has not changed greatly, it has been the practice for all Ministers from the outgoing administration to resign as Ministers and from the Executive Council.
 This formal process, which marks the end of the administration, takes effect at the time of the appointment of the new administration (see paragraph 6.48).

 Legal power for Ministers to act for other Ministers

 2.21Section 7 of the Constitution Act 1986 provides that any function, duty, or power of any Minister of the Crown may be performed by any member of the Executive Council.
 (The exception is where the context requires otherwise; for example, see paragraphs 4.10 - 4.11 on the Attorney-General's law officer functions.)
 Section 7 of the Act provides flexibility in the way that ministerial functions are carried out.
 For example:

 - if Ministers are overseas, unwell, or temporarily unavailable, other Ministers can act for them (including signing Cabinet papers and other official documents) (see paragraphs 2.41 - 2.45);

 - if there is a temporary vacancy in a portfolio, the Prime Minister may ask a Minister to carry out the responsibilities of the portfolio until a formal appointment is made;